garciagomezluis/frontendSpellChecker/README.md

 Yes, this is another (and **very simple**: It means that special characters and latins are not contemplated for example) javascript Peter Norvig's implementation of his "spelling corrector" (but I consider this is more like a interpretation of his [essay](http://norvig.com/spell-correct.html)).
 As he mentioned in the article, the working process is based on a little probability theory and all this is implemented in two technical steps: loading data (training) and comparing values to "guess" the word.

+##Can I try?

+[Here](http://yatusabee.com.ar/spellChecker): It works fine for one-word phrases (I guess it would be useful when static data is required).

 ##Can it be used?

-I wouldn't, but if you want to try is just to load a simple file in the front-side.
+I wouldn't, but if you want to try is just to load `spellChecker.js` in the front-side.

 **Example**